Wikia/app/extensions/GlobalUsage/readme.txt

 that should be built in.

-GlobalUsage creates a new table globalimagelinks, which is basically the same as imagelinks, but includes the usage of all images on all associated wikis, including local images.
-The field il_from has been replaced by gil_wiki, gil_page, gil_page_namespace and gil_page_title which contain respectively the interwiki prefix, page id and page namespace and title.
-Since the foreign wiki may use different namespaces, the namespace name needs to be included in the link as well.
+GlobalUsage creates a new table globalimagelinks, which is basically the same as imagelinks, but includes the usage of all images on all associated wikis.

-There should be one globalimagelinks table per farm, even if multiple shared image repositories are used.
-The field gil_is_local indicates whether the file exists locally.

-== GlobalUsageDaemon and populating the table ==
-This extension provides a daemon which can be used when for some reason hooks can not be used, like on the Toolserver.
-This daemon will readout recentchanges to fill the globalimagelinks table.

-This daemon is also useful for populating the globalimagelinks table.
-Using this method it is possible to get an as consistent as posible database.
-To do so first create the table on the master wiki.
-Then, on each project separately:
-* Run extensions/GlobalUsage/populateGlobalUsage.php on that wiki.
-See php extensions/GlobalUsage/populateGlobalUsage.php --help for information.
-* When the daemon has finished populating the table from the local imagelinks and started to follow recentchanges, enable the extension.
-* When the daemon has reached the time at which the extension was enabled, the daemon can be stopped.
+The field il_from has been replaced by (gil_wiki, gil_page, gil_page_namespace,
+gil_page_title) which contain respectively the wiki id, page id and page namespace name (because they can not be fetched by the shared repo) and title.

+The table globalimagelinks actually does not track the usage of links of images on the shared repository, but simply all images that do not exist on the local wiki.